camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

   The `<Noun>` represents the core resource, entity, or concept being acted upon — and MAY be a compound noun (e.g., `DeviceLocation`, `UserProfile`) formed from multiple domain terms.

-  The `<Qualifier>` is optional and, when used, MUST serve only to disambiguate two operations that would otherwise share the same `<verb><Noun>`.
+  The `<Qualifier>` is optional and SHOULD primarily serve to disambiguate two operations that would otherwise share the same `<verb><Noun>`, or to make the operation's scope explicit (e.g., `retrieveSessionsByDevice`).
 When the qualifier disambiguates on an identifying parameter, it SHOULD take the form `By<Param>` (e.g., `deleteSessionById`).
 Otherwise, it SHOULD be a single PascalCase noun or short noun phrase appended directly to `<Noun>`.

 - `operationId` MUST NOT be prefixed with `post`, `put`, or `patch`. (`get` and `delete` are ordinary English verbs describing the operation's action and are not considered HTTP-method leakage.)
   This avoids duplicating information already present in the OpenAPI `path`/`method` pair and adds no disambiguation value for automated selection.
 - `operationId` MUST NOT include a version marker such as `V1`, `_v1`, `v2`, or similar.
 Versioning belongs in the API path (e.g., `/v1/sessions`) or headers, not in the operation identifier.